timbus-project/extractor-framework/Readme.md

 Note: It is recommend that you have sudo privilieges in the target machine, if you dont have the extractor will not provide information of the motherboard.

 &nbsp;

+##Generated Concepts and Properties

+All the components that are obtained by the extractor are related to a single machine.
+This allows to map all the inviduals pieces that constitute the target machine and converting to an ontology.

+&nbsp;

+##TIMBUS Use Cases

+###Industrial Case Study: Civil Engineering Infrastructure

+This extractor is applied to an industrial use, namely infrastructure.
+In enviroments where the hardware runs Linux enviroment, e.g servers, datacenters and other backend hardware, it is critical to business processes to keep this information in cases of hardware failure.
+Each company, university or and institution run a different hardware enviroment according to its needs, this specificity needs to be stored and kept in order to maintain, repair or replacement of components.

 ##Author